15 Books you must read while traveling in Thailand

 You are currently viewing 15 Books you must read while traveling in Thailand

-If you love reading as much as I do then you know how vital it is to bring a good book with you on your holidays.
-I remember before coming to Thailand for the first time in 2005 and doing my research on what books to bring.
-Little did I know in a few years I’m going to end up living in Thailand and end up reading them all.
+If you love reading as much as I do, you know how important it is to bring a great book on your holidays.
+Before my first trip to Thailand back in 2005, I spent a lot of time researching the best books to bring along.
+Little did I know that just a few years later, I would end up living in Thailand—and reading all of them!

 1. THE BEACH by Alex Garland